ankitabhinn/review_recommendation/README.md

 ## About

-Performed mapreduce on the below dataset to provide different type of recommendation
+Performed mapreduce on the below dataset to provide different recommendation

 ## Requirements